xhtdevil/FDMTestBed/MCF_software_package/readme.txt

 To compile the source file, use g++ -std=c++11  FDM.cpp -o <output_file>

-The program provides two ways of input:
+The program reads in config file to build the network topology and request matrix.

-	1. automatically generates random SDN-SAT network (currently not supported)
+1. Two options for the topology of testcase4, loop or no loop (using mirror ship for destination host): the two options should be passed to different .py file, i.e. testBed.py or testBed_noloop.py.
-	2. reads in config file
+1. Provide the file name of config file, e.g. testcase_4.txt.

-2. To feed the program with a config file, one must choose 1 in the console and provide the file name of config file.
+2. Specify the output file and path, e.g. ../test/allocation.txt or ../test/testcase4/allocation.txt.

 The format of config file is as follows:

 	The first line has 2 parameters, number of ship (nship) and number of satellite (nsat) The second line has nship parameters, each parameter is the total number of hosts connected to each ship: